Many of us will be considering thoughtful gifts for caregivers soon – and for a good reason. Caregivers love our family as much as we do.

 - Offers to cover their caregiving duties (doing it yourself, finding trusted volunteers, or by hiring help) so the caregiver can be away for their necessary wellness checks and preventative care.

 Comfort Gifts to Pamper Your Caregiver

 A night of good sleep is a necessity for a caregiver.
 But sometimes it’s hard to let go or the day’s challenges and relax enough to go to sleep.
-A simple but effective way to help your caregiver rest better (and feel pampered!) is to get lavender pillow spray.
+A simple but effective way to help your caregiver rest better (and feel pampered!) is to gift them some lovely lavender pillow spray.

-A day of caregiving deserves a moment for pampering.
+A long day of caregiving deserves a moment for pampering.
 Or at least something to help de-stress and relax.
-(See great gift ideas for male caregivers here)
+(Also see great gift ideas for male caregivers here)